Jack Henry Rapid Transfers - Frequently Asked Questions

 Which cores will be supported for Jack Henry Rapid Transfers?

 All four cores will be supported.
 We’ve sent SLAs to Symitar, SilverLake, and CIF 20/20, with Core Director communications following soon.
-You’ll find all the due diligence and onboarding prep documentation you need in the “Moov and Jack Henry” section, here on the ForClients portal.
+You’ll find all the onboarding prep documentation you need in the “Moov and Jack Henry” section, here on the ForClients portal.
 To get started, open the guide for your respective core.

 FAQ: Vendor management & due diligence